GPUOpen-Drivers/AMDVLK/README.md

 * Built-in debug and profiling tools
 * Mid-command buffer preemption and SR-IOV virtualization

-The following features and improvements are planned in future releases:
+The following features and improvements are planned in future releases (Please refer to [Release Notes](https://github.com/GPUOpen-Drivers/AMDVLK/wiki/Release-notes) for update of each release):
 * Upcoming versions of the Vulkan API
 * Hardware performance counter collection through [RenderDoc](https://renderdoc.org/)
 * LLPC optimizations to improve GPU-limited performance and compile time